DiogoAngelim/html-to-gutenberg/readme.md

-Provided a valid html string with the required options, the block function will output the required WordPress block files with the specified configuration.
-To install the block and its assets, simply load the generated files into the plugins folder and activate it.
+When provided with a valid HTML string and the required options, the block function will generate the necessary WordPress block files with the specified configuration.
+To install the block and its assets, simply load the generated folder into the plugins folder and activate it.